-In this article, we will analyze the telecom giant Verizon Communications (VZ).
+This article will analyze the telecom giant Verizon Communications (VZ).

-Verizon reported Q4 and FY 2021 results on January 25th, 2022.
-For the quarter, revenue grew 4.8% to $34.1 billion, beating estimates by $120 million.
-Adjusted earnings-per-share of $1.31 was an 8% increase compared to $1.21 in the prior year.
-For the year, revenue grew 4.1% to $133.6 billion while adjusted earnings-per-share was 10% higher to $5.39.
+Verizon reported third-quarter results on October 21st, 2022.
+For the quarter, revenue grew 4% to $34.2 billion, beating estimates by $410 million.
+Adjusted earnings-per-share of $1.32 compared unfavorably to $1.41 in the prior year.

 While telecommunications’ utility-like services are often trailed by slow growth, Verizon breaks the mold with an earnings-per-share growth rate of nearly 10% per year for the last decade.